AlexPoiron/QUML/README.md

 ## Architecture
 At the root we have **3 folders** :
 - data : Datasets used for the different problems
 - logs : Folder that contains logs when we try to solve a problem with inside loss values through iterations, values of the optimized parameter obtained after the training and the accuracy on the test set.
+We also have for each problem a file where its quantum circuit is drawed.
 - results : Values of the optimized parameter used when we want to get the accuracy without launch a training session

 With these 3 folders, we have **Python files** where we have: